nwihardjo/COMP3111/README.md

 **Use case** is a specific way of using the system by performing some of the system's functionalities, describing the interaction between actor and system, constituting a complete normal sequence of events / actions.
-Represents a major piece of complete functionality.
-Can't be generalised.
+Represents a major piece of complete functionality